IPL 2026: SunRisers Hyderabad SWOT Analysis

 Opportunity

-Top order batters Smaran Ravichandran had an excellent SMAT 2025, scoring 319 runs in 7 innings at a strike-rate of 158.71 while Punjab-based middle order batters Salil Arora scored 358 runs in 8 innings at a strike of 198.9.
-Moreover, in their recent intra-much match, Arora batted for both teams and posted scores of 46 off 17 and an unbeaten 56 off 23.
-Thus, there is high probability that one of these batters come in as an Impact Sub to further strengthen their batting.
+In terms of players and opportunities, there are two uncapped Indian batters who have made a lot of noise in the domestic circuit recently and stand a chance of making their IPL debut this season.
+Top-order batter Smaran Ravichandran had an excellent SMAT 2025, scoring 319 runs in seven innings at a strike rate of 158.71, while Punjab-based middle-order batter Salil Arora scored 358 runs in eight innings at a strike rate of 198.9.
+Moreover, in their recent intra-squad match, Arora batted for both sides and posted scores of 46 off 17 and an unbeaten 56 off 23.
+Thus, there is a high probability that one of these batters will come in as an Impact Sub to further strengthen SRH’s already explosive batting order.

 Threat